dimajix/flowman/docs/spec/relation/hiveTable.md

  * `kind` **(mandatory)** *(string)*: `hiveTable`

  * `schema` **(optional)** *(schema)* *(default: empty)*:
- Explicitly specifies the schema of the JDBC source.
-Alternatively Flowman will automatically try to infer the schema.
+ Explicitly specifies the schema of the Hive table.
+Alternatively Flowman will automatically use the schema of the Hive table, if it already exists.

  * `description` **(optional)** *(string)* *(default: empty)*:
  A description of the relation.
 This is purely for informational purpose.

  * `options` **(optional)** *(map:string)* *(default: empty)*:
- All key-value pairs specified in *options* are directly passed to Apache spark for reading and/or writing to this relation.
+ All key-value pairs specified in *options* are directly passed to Apache Spark for reading and/or writing to this relation.
+The `options` will not be persisted in the Hive metastore.
+If that is what you want, then have a closer look at `properties` below.

  * `database` **(mandatory)** *(string)*:
  Defines the Hive database where the table is defined.
 When no database is specified, the